top of page

 Is reflexology suitable for me?

 Reflexology is a therapy which can be received by anyone at any age, from newborn babies to those receiving end of life care, and everyone in between.
-However, there may occasionally be times when it is not suitable to provide a session, and your reflexologist will advise you if this is the case.
+However, there may occasionally be times when it is not suitable to provide a session, if this is the case it will be discussed at the initial consultation.

 What happens when I go for reflexology?